The Tibetan Book of the Dead

 The scripture is designed to help the dead find enlightenment or have a profound realization of death, in death.

 Three Stages of Death

 There are three distinct stages that are discussed in the Tibetan book of the Dead.
 They are:

 At the moment of death, one has the opportunity, to recognize the clear light.
 If you do then you become enlightened.
 If you do not, then you move to stage 2.

-The dead move to stage 2 as they do not recognize they are dead.
-Then comes the moment of realization.
-In this moment you realize after seeing the light that this was the clear light you’d see in death.
+The dead, move to stage 2 because they do not recognize they are dead.
+This bring the moment of realization.
+In this moment, the dying or dead realize, after seeing the light, that this was the clear light you would see in death.

-Liberation mean to find enlightenment and transcending in to the afterlife.
-It also mean to have a happy rebirth, with the possibility of reaching a higher consciousness in your new life.
+Liberation mean to find enlightenment and transcend in to the afterlife.
+It also means to have a happy rebirth, with the possibility of reaching a higher consciousness in your new life.

-Many people meditate to gain control over the mind so you are not distracted by thoughts.
+Many people meditate to gain control over the mind, so they are not distracted by thoughts.
 One thing we must learn is to quite the mind and keep it focused, without having our thoughts wander on day-to-day activities.

 As the reader guides the dying, the reader needs to keep in mind that the dead may not be aware of what is happening.
 Your voice and the message you are reading is all they have now.